 My rating: 5 of 5 stars

-Possibly I’d have given it 4.5 stars if I’d had the option as I found the beginning a little slow and occasionally Jarra’s seeming ability to do everything did become a little grating (although late in the book the other characters tease her about this which greatly offsets this issue).
+Possibly I’d have given it 4.5 stars on Goodreads if I’d had the option as I found the beginning a little slow and occasionally Jarra’s seeming ability to do everything did become a little grating (although late in the book the other characters tease her about this which greatly offsets this issue).
 But in the end I had to give it 5 stars because it’s not only a great read but it’s a *really good* book about disability, which is a rare thing indeed.
 Jarra is by no means a stereotype.
 She’s neither a saintly waif nor a bitter and twisted sinner.
 She’s neither helpless and tragic nor superhuman.
 She’s just a fairly ordinary, capable and determined young woman.
 So the book handles the disability issue superbly well even though Jarra’s “disability” wouldn’t actually be a disability at all for anyone in 2016.
 But maybe that’s the whole point.
 Disability is a fluid term and is as much about a society’s definition of what is “normal” as a person’s own limitations.
 I only wish there were more books like this.

 If you liked this post please do join Gator’s Gang, Elinor’s author newsletter, where you’ll receive three free short e-books just for signing up.